Mackenzie-Frey/RailsEngine/README.md

 ## Description

 Rails Engine is a 7-day solo project, during module three, of Turing School's Backend Engineering Program.
-The application utilizes the language of Ruby, ActiveRecord, and the web framework of Rails to build a JSON API, which exposes the SalesEngine data schema.
+The application utilizes the language of Ruby, ActiveRecord, and the web framework of Rails to build a JSON API, which exposes the SalesEngine data schema. rake task which imports all of the CSV’s and creates the corresponding records

 ## Getting Started